 Best for: Left-of-centre indie grooves

-Hiding in plain sight just off a busy main road in Chippendale, Freda’s is a haven of weirdness for the city’s alternative and queer community.
+Hiding in plain sight just off a busy main road in Chippendale, Freda’s is a haven of weirdness for the city’s alternative disco loving communities.
 Cool new bands love it, as do shameless DJs trying out their parents’ record collections.
 You can never really know what you’ll get here, but it’s always something you’ll tell your friends about the next day.
-Start with Thank God It’s Freda’s, a semi-regular monthly fix for the outré kids.
+Check out an exhibition or a poetry reading and stay for the suddenly packed and pumping dancefloor until late.

 Best for: Techno, disco and rave-cave weirdness